 - State of S.C.
 Agreed Upon Principles (AUP) Audit FY14-15 – Finding and Agency Response

 - State of S.C.
 Human Resources Delegation Audit FY15-16 Finding

 - State of S.C.
 Single Audit FY16-17- Finding (4), Agency Response, and Actions

 He explained that he is seeking Board approval of adopted policies in response to the 5 the Single Audit Findings.
 Mr. DeVoe explained that the AUP Audit of the Consortium is typically conducted on an annual basis by either representatives of the state auditor’s office or an outsourced vendor; this audit was outsourced. he stated that the Human Resources audit resulted in no findings.
 He then noted that the Single Audit, which in essence is a federal audit of grants, was the first one conducted on the Consortium in its 37 years of existence.

 Mr. DeVoe then introduced Ryan Bradley, who explained the Single Audit findings, and the Consortium’s policy responses for Board consideration and formal approval.
-Before he started, Dr. DeCenzo suggested that Sea Grant provide a clean copy of the findings as we provided only a copy of Sea Grant’s response.
+Before he started, Dr. DeCenzo suggested that the Consortium provide a clean copy of the findings as we provided only a copy of the Consortium’s response.